 Give your rule a title and a description, as required.
 Amend the Matching Rules to dictate which emails will match your rule based on sender, recipient email addresses and email subject (title).

 Rules rely on consistency.
-Identify which parts of the email will not change and you can apply rules such as starts, ends, exact & contains, to determine how broad or narrow the match will be.
-Be aware that subjects, senders etc may change so think about this carefully.
+Identify which parts of the email will be consistent, and you can apply rules types such as starts, ends, exact & contains, to determine how broad or narrow the match will be.
+Be aware that subjects, senders etc. may change so think about this carefully.
 In some instances you may need to allow for more than one variation on a matching field, this can be done using the OR operator.

 For example, on some occasions publishers use more than one email address to send newsletters.
 In the example below, both are from Pinhawk but cover two different subscriptions that you want to include under the same rule.
 In this case you would change the sender field to contains and use the format first email OR second email.